MONT 105Q -- Mathematical Journeys

 probability of getting the corresponding value of the sample mean.
 What do these

-histograms look like as nincreases?
+histograms look like as increases?

 Here is some code (for the computer algebra system Maple we use in